Piotr1215/katacoda-scenarios/crossplane-k8s-provider/intro.md

 - deployment
 - service
-- ingress
 - horizontal pod autoscaler

 Instead of exposing the resources directly to developers who might be inexperience with Kubernetes, we will create a simple composition containing only important fields, such as:

 - namespace to deploy to
 - image with tag
-- name of the host for ingress

 ## How Crossplane works